 b) A minimum of 3 years of relevant professional experience after achieving the qualification set out above.

 In addition, in order to be eligible a candidate must:

 - Be a national of one of the member countries of the EEA (Member States of the European Union plus Iceland, Liechtenstein, Norway, Switzerland and Turkey);

 - Enjoy full rights as a citizen;

 - Have fulfilled any obligations imposed by law concerning military service;

-- Have a thorough knowledge of one of the languages of the EEA member countries and a satisfactory knowledge of another of these languages to the extent necessary for the performance of the duties pertaining to the post;
+- Have a thorough knowledge of one of the languages of the EEA member countries and a satisfactory knowledge of another of these languages (corresponding to level B.2 of the Common European Framework of Reference for languages CEFR);

 - Meet the character requirements for the duties involved;

 - Be physically fit to perform the duties linked to the post.

 Candidates should assess carefully and check before submitting their application whether they fulfil all the conditions for admission laid down in the vacancy notice, particularly in terms of qualifications and relevant professional experience.